Want 10 Tips to Spice Up Your Company Meeting?

-These 10 Tips Will Make Employees Appreciate Your Meetings
+These 10 Tips Will Make Employees Appreciate Your All-Company Meetings

-People are interested, but the most effective meetings woo their attention with thought-provoking questions and answers, audio-visuals and participation.
-These tips bring you success.
+So, your employees are interested, but give them a break from the talking heads and unending powerpoints.
+The most effective meetings woo their attention with thought-provoking questions and answers, audio-visuals and participation.
+These tips will bring you success.

-- Start your meetings, presentations and training sessions with an ice-breaker or warm-up activity.
+1. Start your meetings, presentations and training sessions with an icebreaker or warm-up activity.
 In a large meeting or a short meeting, the icebreaker can be a single question that gets people thinking and talking with their neighbor.
 As an example, ask a question that causes people to raise their hands.
 The length of the ice-breaker depends on the length of your meeting, so plan wisely.

 Use audio-visual materials such as videos, slides, and PowerPoint presentations and pictures.
 If you're talking about a new painting process, show your employees before and after painted parts.
 Pass around positive customer surveys and comment cards.

-- An often-overlooked, but crucial, successful meeting tactic is to ask each speaker to repeat out loud every question he or she is asked.
+5. An often-overlooked, but crucial, successful meeting tactic is to ask each speaker to repeat out loud every question he or she is asked.
 The person asking the question then knows the speaker understood the question.
 Other people attending the meeting can hear and know the question, too, not just surmise the question—perhaps incorrectly—from the speaker's response.

-- Formulate the agenda carefully.
+7. Formulate your agenda carefully.
 Identify the needs and interests of the majority of the participants.
 Start with the good news that will make the attendees feel good.

-Vary the order of the speakers on the agenda each month.
-You don't want people bored by sameness.
-Distribute necessary items across the agenda so people don’t tune out the end of the meeting, or think the final items are less important.
+8. Vary the order of the speakers on the agenda each month.
+You don't want people bored with sameness.
+Distribute the necessary business items across the agenda so people don’t tune out the end of the meeting, or think the final items are less important.

 What You Need for a Successful Meeting: